 - 5 tablespoons butter, melted and slightly cooled

 - 3 cups shredded mozzarella cheese

 - In a large bowl, whisk the eggs, Parmesan cheese and butter.
-Drain spaghetti; add spaghetti to the egg mixture and toss to coat.
+Drain cooked noodles and cool slightly; add spaghetti to the egg mixture and toss to coat.

 - Place half of the spaghetti mixture in a greased 9x13 baking dish.
 Top with half of the ricotta cheese, meat sauce and mozzarella cheese.
 Repeat layers.